Jon Corzine: MF Global

 In June 2013, the Commodity Futures Trading Commission (CFTC) filed civil charges against Corzine for using funds from MF's customer accounts for corporate purposes.
 "Corzine is charged with one count of failure to segregate and misuse of customer funds and one count of failure to supervise diligently," a news report said.
 The commission drew on extensive taped Corzine phone conversations in filing the complaint.
 Corzine's attorney Levander issued a statement contesting the charges when they were filed.

 In 2013, Corzine, and managers including Bradley Abelow and Henri Steenkamp, appealed a court ruling relating to repayments to customers of the bankrupt brokerage.
 A spokesman for Corzine made clear that the appeal was not an attempt to delay payments to customers, but due to a disagreement regarding how those claims would be handled by the trustee after they were paid.
 Corzine fully supported customers receiving 100 percent of their money and had no desire for this to be delayed.
 There was nothing preventing the trustee from making full distributions immediately and litigating the appeal after the fact.
 Ultimately all customers were paid in full.

 On January 5, 2017, Corzine and the CFTC agreed to a settlement order requiring Corzine to pay a $5 million penalty for his role in MF Global's collapse.
 Corzine also agreed to be permanently barred from working for a futures commission merchant or registering with the CFTC in any capacity.

 Electoral history

 Personal life

 Corzine married his high school sweetheart, Joanne Dougherty, in 1969 at the age of 22, and their 33-year marriage produced three children – Jennifer, Josh, and Jeffrey.
 The couple separated in 2002 and were divorced in November 2003.
-Jeffrey Corzine, Jon's younger son committed suicide on March 13, 2014, in Mexico, age 31.
+Corzine's younger son Jeffrey died by suicide on March 13, 2014 at the age of 31.

 Corzine had lived with his wife in Summit, New Jersey.
 After their separation, Corzine moved to a condominium apartment in Hoboken.

+Corzine was romantically involved with Carla Katz from April 2002 until August 2004.

 In April 2010, The Huffington Post announced the engagement of Corzine and psychotherapist Sharon Elghanayan (née Levine), whom he had been dating since 2004.
 On November 23, 2010, Corzine married Elghanayan in a ceremony presided over by Chief Justice of the New Jersey Supreme Court Stuart Rabner, according to an announcement in The New York Times.
 Elghanayan is a graduate of Rutgers University and New York University.